 An IABC Accredited Business Communicator; Lindsay is also a certified member of the Reputation Institute.
 She has a Creative Arts degree and post-graduate diplomas in International Business Communication Management, and Broadcast Journalism.

 I invited her to share thoughts with readers of the All Things IC blog and would love to know what you think about this topic.
-Feel free to comment below or you can find her on LinkedIn or Twitter @MirrorMirror4T.
+Feel free to comment below or you can find her on LinkedIn, Twitter @MirrorMirrorhub or via her website.

 Social Alignment – Putting Communications in Context